To-Fujita/ChatBot_with_ParlAI/README.md

 I have confirmed these Python Scripts on the above conditions only.
 I will show you below how to execute the Python scripts.
 ### 4-1.
 Preparation
 (a) Download & unzip the files
-Please download following files and put these unzipped folders under the system pass passed.
+Please download following files and put these unzipped folders under the system path passed.
 - [ParlAI](https://github.com/facebookresearch/parlai): A framework for training and evaluating AI models on a variety of openly available dialogue datasets.
 - ChatBot_with_ParlAI: Please download from above "Code".